Ensono/amido.github.io/docs/publishing.md

 ### How do we enforce Conventional Commits

-We use precommit hooks with [Husky](https://github.com/typicode/husky) and [commitlint](https://github.com/conventional-changelog/commitlint).
+We use pre-commit hooks with [Husky](https://github.com/typicode/husky) and [commitlint](https://github.com/conventional-changelog/commitlint).

 ### What are the commit conventions format